uptrain-ai/uptrain/README.md

 ## Method 1: Using the Locally Hosted Dashboard

 The UpTrain dashboard is a web-based interface that allows you to evaluate your LLM applications.
 It is a self-hosted dashboard that runs on your local machine.
 You don't need to write any code to use the dashboard.
-You can use the dashboard to evaluate your LLM applications, view the results, and perform root cause analysis.
+You can use the dashboard to evaluate your LLM applications, view the results, and perform a root cause analysis.

 Before you start, ensure you have docker installed on your machine.
 If not, you can install it from [here](https://docs.docker.com/get-docker/).